 A pool heater’s job is to keep your water warm.
 It works by receiving cold water in the heating tank and sending the warmer water back into the pool, keeping the water at a constant temperature with little fluctuations.

 Not all heaters work the same way.
-There are three types of pool heaters you can choose from electric, gas, and solar.
+You can choose from three types of pool heaters: electric, gas, and solar.
 Each has its own manner of working, how they’re installed, and how they’re maintained.

 Electric heater diagram above: 1) condenser, 2) compressor, 3) evaporation coil, 4) fan, 5) cool air, 6) warm air.